 Washington DC partner and team leader John Partigan is mentioned in this article for leading the deal team in Tegna Inc.’s $105 million acquisition of local television stations in Ohio and Texas.
 The deal team also included partners Sean Clancy, Brian Kopp, Jean McCreary and Denise Pursley; counsel Todd Shinaman; and associates Pierce Han, Dara Histed, Carolyn Lowry and Dana Stanton.

-New York Law School, J.D., magna cum laude (Editor, New York Law School Law Review)
+New York Law School, J.D., magna cum laude (Notes Editor, New York Law School Law Review)

 University of Florida, B.S., (recipient of Dean's Cup for Service)

 U.S. District Court, Southern District of New York

 U.S. District Court, Eastern District of New York

 U.S. District Court, District of New Jersey

 Denise was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 and 2021 in the field of Real Estate Law.

 Denise was recognized in the 2014 edition of The Legal 500: USA as a Leading Lawyer in the Real Estate category.